 Strategic Investment Board Ltd is the channel through which FTC loans are made from the DfE to the universities and from the DoF to the NI Investment Fund.
 Strategic Investment Board Ltd performs this function because the Departments do not currently have the vires to make such loans.
 The Executive has agreed that Strategic Investment Board Ltd will act as a conduit to make loans and collect repayments over the loan period.
 On receipt of a loan repayment Strategic Investment Board Ltd arranges for the money to be passed as quickly as possible to TEO.
 Strategic Investment Board Ltd bears no credit risk in the event of non-payment of FTC loans and is only obliged to repay receipts when received from the borrower.
-Information relevant to FTC loans is presented in note 20 to enable the reader to understand the nature of the transactions.

-DoF issued an instruction in 2016 regarding the accounting treatment to be applied to FTC for government accounting purposes.
+DoF issued an instruction regarding the accounting treatment to be applied to FTC for government accounting purposes.
 This requires Strategic Investment Board Ltd to recognise a financial asset for loans made but not recognise any liability for the repayment as this is to be accounted for as funding from the Consolidated Fund and not as a loan.
-The additional disclosure requirements in relation to this are set out in Appendix 1 and not the notes to the primary financial statements as they constitute a departure from the FReM and the Companies Act 2006.
+The disclosure requirements in relation to this are set out in Appendix 1.